 Instead of shedding about 80 hairs a day, new moms can shed nearly 400 each day!

-Although the excessive shedding can last for several months after birth, dermatologists don’t actually consider it to be true hair loss.
+And although the excessive shedding can last for several months after birth, dermatologists don’t actually consider it to be true hair loss.

-What we mean is, unlike other types of hair loss, what most moms experience is not permanent and the hair will eventually grow back.
+What we mean is, unlike other types of hair loss, what most moms experience is not permanent, and the hair will eventually grow back.